 In the UK, the gradual phasing out of incandescent bulbs started in 2009, and most will be gone by the end of 2011.
 This is through a voluntary agreement between the Government and electrical retailers ahead of EU laws banning their sale.
 Bulbs of 60W and above will be banned by 1st September 2011, and the final lower voltages from 1st September 2012.

-According to Dr Michelle Moran of Cambridge University, LED bulbs could reduce lighting’s proportion of electricity consumption from 20% of the total now, to only 5% by 2030.
+According to Dr Michelle Moran of Cambridge University, LED light bulbs could reduce lighting’s proportion of electricity consumption from 20% of the total now, to only 5% by 2030.